Loading...

 Concept

-4. Capability Score CC: The weighted average score of the model across various capability benchmarks.
-The higher the score, the stronger the model's capability and the higher the risk of misuse or loss-of-control.
-Score range: 0-100.
+4. Capability Score CC: The weighted average score of a model across capability benchmarks.
+The higher the score, the stronger the model's risky capabilities for misuse or loss of control.

-5. Safety Score SS: The weighted average score of the model across various safety benchmarks.
-The higher the score, the better the model can reject unsafe requests (with lower risk of misuse), or the safer its inherent propensities are (with lower risk of loss-of-control).
-Score range: 0-100.
+5. Safety Score SS: The weighted average score of a model across safety benchmarks.
+The higher the score, the better the model is at refusing unsafe requests or exhibiting safer internal propensities.

 前沿AI风险监测平台